hershey890/LCProb/data/README.md

-Modifying files in this folder may break the code.
+Modifying files in this folder may break the code. problems_unique.csv is used to track progress and is generated from problems_raw.xlsx using scripts/find_unique.py